-The University's campus is patrolled 24 hours a day, seven days a week by its police officers.
-MACU Police Officers are charged with enforcing federal, state, and MACU laws and regulations.
+The University's campus is patrolled 24 hours a day, seven days a week by Cleveland County Sheriff deputies.
+Cleveland County Sheriff are charged with enforcing federal, state, and MACU safety regulations.
 Parking enforcement is conducted according to the Traffic and Parking Regulations as established by the Department of Public Safety.
 Examples of parking violations are listed below.